nishantkumar1292/orientdb-docs/Transformer.md

 **Examples**

-- Create an edge from the current vertex, with the class set to `Parent`, to all vertices returned by the lookup on the `D.inode` index with the value contained in the filed `inode_parent` of the input's vertex:
+- Create an edge from the current vertex, with the class set to `Parent`, to all vertices returned by the lookup on the `D.inode` index with the value contained in the field `inode_parent` of the input's vertex:

   ```json
   { "edge":